-Figure 12: Catchment areas (see Appendix 1G).
+Figure 13: Catchment areas (see Appendix 1H).

 The drainage lines are mostly dry, with water only during rains and perhaps shortly thereafter.
-During the odd thunder storm, drainage lines can come down in flood.
-These floods maintain the drainage line's morphological integrity, as sediments are moved and these water ways are scoured out.
-Because rainfall events are far apart, the drainage lines must have been form over millennia, even since geological times (see Appendix 1G).
+Although heavy rainfall events in the area are uncommon, such events can result in the drainage lines flooding.
+These floods maintain the morphological integrity of the drainage lines, as sediments are transported and these water ways are scoured out.
+Because rainfall events are infrequent, the drainage lines must have been formed over millennia, even since geological times (see Appendix 1H).
 Around the Orange River and even the Sak and Hartbees River, large-scale agriculture has changed the drainage lines into drainage channels among the vineyards and orchards.
-The upper reaches away from the rivers are less impacted, even near-pristine, as intense agriculture is not possible, apart from those areas where water is piped over long distances from the Orange River (see Appendix 1G).
+The upper reaches away from the rivers are less impacted, even near-pristine, as intense agriculture is not possible, apart from those areas where water is piped over long distances from the Orange River (see Appendix 1H).

-The mostly dry drainage lines in sub-catchment 2 and 3 run right through the existing housing, with houses located on the banks, without any buffer zone (see Appendix 1G).
-The drainage lines pass over the irrigation canal.
-Concrete slabs have been constructed over the canal at each of the crossings, with concrete walls on either side of the crossing to keep storm water from entering the canal (see Appendix 1G).
-The impacts on sub-catchments 2 and 3 are going to be the greatest, as the township will be built right over these drainage lines (see Appendix 1G).
-Drainage lines of sub-catchments 1 and 4 are adjacent to the new development and would be spared of houses right on its banks (see Appendix 1G).
+The mostly dry drainage lines in sub-catchment 2 and 3 run right through the existing housing, with houses located on the banks, without any buffer zone (see Appendix 1H).
+The drainage lines pass over the irrigation canal (located adjacent to the north western boundary of the proposed development footprint.
+Concrete slabs have been constructed over the canal at each of the crossings, with concrete walls on either side of the crossing to keep storm water from entering the canal (see Appendix 1H).
+The impacts on subcatchments 2 and 3 are going to be the greatest, as the township will be built right over these drainage lines (see Appendix 1H).
+Drainage lines of sub-catchments 1 and 4 are adjacent to the new development and would be spared of houses right on its banks (see Appendix 1H).

-The impacts include trampling and over-grazing of the sub-catchment, destruction of the drainage lines, littering and the danger of untreated sewage ending up in the drainage canal and the Orange River (see Appendix 1G).
+The impacts include trampling and over-grazing of the sub-catchment, destruction of the drainage lines, littering and the risk of untreated sewage ending up in the drainage canal and the Orange River (see Appendix 1H).